 - Count rhythms in simple meter

-- Sing performance pieces with proper dynamic inflection
+- Play performance pieces with proper dynamic inflection

 - Describe how culture effects music

 - Describe how history effects music

-- Sing with proper breath support and phrasing
+- Play the recorder with proper breath support and phrasing

 Anticipatory Set/Do Now: Vocal Warm ups

 Learning Activity: The students will sing the performance pieces with emphasis on correct pitches, rhythms, dynamics and phrasing.
 The students will discuss the historical significance of the piece and/or composer and how culture had an impact on the music.